About Azure Cache for Redis

 - Dedicated core for Redis server: All caches except C0 run dedicated VM cores.
 Redis, by design, uses only one thread for command processing.
-Azure Cache for Redis utilizes additional cores for I/O processing.
+Azure Cache for Redis uses other cores for I/O processing.
 Having more cores improves throughput performance even though it may not produce linear scaling.
 Furthermore, larger VM sizes typically come with higher bandwidth limits than smaller ones.
 That helps you avoid network saturation, which will cause timeouts in your application.

 - Network performance: If you have a workload that requires high throughput, the Premium or Enterprise tier offers more bandwidth compared to Basic or Standard.
 Also within each tier, larger size caches have more bandwidth because of the underlying VM that hosts the cache.
 For more information, see Azure Cache for Redis performance.

 - High availability: Azure Cache for Redis provides multiple high availability options.
 It guarantees that a Standard, Premium, or Enterprise cache is available according to our SLA.
 The SLA only covers connectivity to the cache endpoints.
-The SLA does not cover protection from data loss.
+The SLA doesn't cover protection from data loss.
 We recommend using the Redis data persistence feature in the Premium and Enterprise tiers to increase resiliency against data loss.

 - Data persistence: The Premium and Enterprise tiers allow you to persist the cache data to an Azure Storage account and a Managed Disk respectively.
 Underlying infrastructure issues might result in potential data loss.
 We recommend using the Redis data persistence feature in these tiers to increase resiliency against data loss.
 Azure Cache for Redis offers both RDB and AOF (preview) options.
 Data persistence can be enabled through Azure portal and CLI.
 For the Premium tier, see How to configure persistence for a Premium Azure Cache for Redis.